Otahuhu

 Industrial Heritage Fill

-Otahuhu's long industrial history means many sites contain fill material of variable composition and quality.
-Former industrial sites may include contaminated fill, buried structures, and modified drainage patterns.
-Thorough site investigation including fill assessment is essential before earthworks commence on any previously developed site.
+Long industrial history means fill of variable composition and quality sits under a lot of Otahuhu sites.
+Former industrial properties may have contaminated fill, buried structures, modified drainage patterns from old development.
+Thorough site investigation before earthworks is non-negotiable on any previously developed site here.

 Coastal Storm Exposure

-Otahuhu's isthmus location exposes it to storm events from both the Manukau Harbour and the Hauraki Gulf sides.
-Combined with low-lying terrain and impermeable soils, heavy rainfall events create rapid stormwater accumulation.
-The 2023 Auckland floods severely affected low-lying Otahuhu areas, demonstrating the need for resilient drainage design that accounts for both rainfall and potential tidal surge.
+Otahuhu's isthmus position means storm events can arrive from the Manukau Harbour side or the Hauraki Gulf side.
+Combined with low-lying terrain and impermeable soils, heavy rainfall produces rapid stormwater accumulation.
+The 2023 Auckland floods hit low-lying Otahuhu areas hard.
+That event's a good reminder of why drainage design needs to account for both rainfall intensity and potential tidal surge occurring together.

 Local Challenges